DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: DNN2LR

 \subsection{Searching for Final Cross Feature Fields}

 After obtaining the candidate set of cross feature fields $\mathop S = \{\mathop c_1, \mathop c_2, ...,$ $\mathop c_{\varepsilon}\}$, we can search for final useful cross feature fields.
-Following the idea in \cite{yuanfei2019autocross}, the searching of final cross feature fields is based on their contribution measured on the validation set.
-Meanwhile, we do not need to involve the complex searching structure in \cite{yuanfei2019autocross}, because of our compact and accurate candidate set.
+The searching strategy in AutoCross \cite{yuanfei2019autocross} has been proven effective.
+Facing a large candidate set, AutoCross trains a LR model for each candidate cross feature field, and select final cross feature fields based on their contribution measured on the validation set.
+Obviously, there are too many LR models to train, and the efficiency is low.
+In contrast, we have a compact and accurate candidate set, and are able to feed all candidate cross feature fields into a single LR model.
+Thus, we do not need to involve the complex searching structure in \cite{yuanfei2019autocross}, and can simply select useful cross feature fields during the validation process.

 To search for useful cross feature fields, we need to train a sparse LR model.
 The input of the LR model consists of both original features and candidate cross features.
 We use $\mathop S$ as the schema to process the training set to generate corresponding candidate cross features, which are denoted as $\mathop X\nolimits_{train}^{cross}$, with $\varepsilon$ cross feature fields and $M_{train}$ samples.
 The original features of training set are denoted as $\mathop X\nolimits_{train}^{original}$, with $N$ feature fields and $M_{train}$ samples.
 Accordingly, the number of all input feature fields for the LR model is $N+\varepsilon$.
 As mentioned above, $\varepsilon = 2N$ or $\varepsilon = 3N$ is enough according to our experiments.
 Therefore, the time cost of training the LR model with both original and cross features is in the same order of magnitude with directly training a LR model with only original features.
-Moreover, similar with the training of DNN, the training of the LR model is also paralleled and accelerated with the PS architecture \cite{li2014scaling}.